The Continental: Release Date, First-Look Poster, Details For John Wick Spin-Off

-The good news for John Wick fans just keeps coming as Chapter 4 continues to perform well at the box office, Ballerina got an official release date, and The Continental, the upcoming spin-off miniseries, has finally revealed a poster.
+The good news for John Wick fans just keeps coming as Chapter 4 continues to perform well at the box office, Ballerina got an official release date, and The Continental (full title is The Continental: From The World Of John Wick), the upcoming spin-off miniseries, has finally revealed a poster.
 Here’s what we know about the new series.

 Release date

-Thanks to DiscussingFilm (@DiscussingFilm on Twitter), we have the first poster of The Continental which can be seen below.
-The poster itself has elevator buttons with floor nine being lit up.
+Thanks to DiscussingFilm (@DiscussingFilm on Twitter), we have the first couple of posters for The Continental which can be seen below.
+The first poster has elevator buttons with floor nine being lit up while the second shows a drink with a bullet floating in it and one of the hotel’s famous coins next to the cup.

 First poster for the ‘John Wick’ spin-off ‘THE CONTINENTAL’. pic.twitter.com/nLcz4OEEJr